TheLazyGamer/NeoBot/README.md

 # NeoBot - Selenium Neopets Dailies and More Bot Automation Suite

+NOTE: As of 2019, Neopets has implemented tighter security for their site.
+This bot unfortunately doesn't seem to work anymore.
+There are currently no future plans for updating this bot.

 A less-detectable, easy-to-use Neopets bot.
 Play while you sleep, while at school, while at work, anywhere.